EDCD/EDDI/SpeechResponder/Variables.md

     - `population` the population of the starsystem
     - `allegiance` the superpower allegiance of this starsystem (Federation, Empire etc)
     - `government` the type of government in this starsystem (Democracy, Confederacy etc)
-    - `faction` the dominant faction in this starsystem
+    - `faction` the name of the dominant faction in this starsystem
     - `factions` the starsystem's factions (array of Faction objects)
     - `primaryeconomy` the primary economy in this starsystem (High Technology, Agriculture, etc)
     - `state` the state of the starsystem (Boom, War, etc)